-In 2015, there were 214 million malaria cases that led to 438,000 deaths.
-Of these about 80 per cent were children under five years of age.
-This translates into a daily toll of more than 800 children under age 5.
+In 2016, there were 216 million malaria cases that led to 440,000 deaths.
+Of these about 70 per cent were children under five years of age.
+This translates into a daily toll of about 800 children under age 5.
 Most of these deaths occurred in sub-Saharan Africa.
-However, progress in reducing malaria mortality among children has been encouraging.
-Since 2000, mortality rates among children under-five have fallen by 65 per cent.
-An estimated 5.9 million child deaths have been averted.
+Since 2010, mortality rates among children under five have fallen by 37 per cent.

 Most countries in Africa increased ITN use among children in an equitable way.
 This was largely due to free distribution campaigns that emphasized poor and rural areas.
 The success of this strategy has been reflected in an increased use of ITNs by vulnerable populations.

 Until recently, the ‘proportion of children under 5 with fever who are treated with appropriate antimalarial drugs’ was the standard indicator for monitoring antimalarial treatment.
 However, it has become increasingly challenging to track trends following a 2010 WHO recommendation that advised universal use of diagnostic testing to confirm malaria infection before applying any treatment.
 As a follow up to this recommendation, many countries are now expanding the use of diagnostic testing to focus treatment on only those diagnosed with malaria.
 The current lower levels of antimalarial treatment in febrile children, therefore, may indicate that antimalarials are being provided only to confirmed cases.
 For more information on this issue, see the 2013 edition of the Household Survey Indicators for Malaria Control.